OliverMount/PopulationResponseCurve/README.md

 ### Short illustration

-Fig. 1 indicates a population of tuning curve each depicts the slectivity of a neuron.
-For illustration `two` nuerons per stimulus are shown.
+Fig. 1 indicates a population of tuning curves, each depicting the selectivity of a neuron.
+For illustration, two neurons per stimulus are shown.

 <figure style="text-align: center;">
 <p align='center'>